 Vehicle Code 23612 (a) A person who drives a motor vehicle is deemed to have given his or her consent to chemical testing of his or her blood or breath for the purpose of determining the alcoholic content of his or her blood, if lawfully arrested for an offense allegedly committed in violation of Section 23140, 23152, or 23153.

-CONSEQUENCES OF A REFUSAL ON A DRIVER’S LICENSE: Usually, the most serious consequence of being arrested for a DUI with a refusal in Los Angeles is the effect such arrest have on the driver’s license.
-With the exceptions of few jurisdictions, most prosecutors will strike the refusal to submit to a chemical test in a plea bargain.
-Thus, the mandatory jail time, will usually never be imposed and a refusal allegation in the criminal court will, usually, not affect a disposition.
-In contrast, at a DMV hearing, if a refusal is alleged and proven, the driver license will be suspended for one year when there are no priors.
-With one prior, the DMV will revoke the license for 2 years and with 2 priors, the period of revocation in increased to 3 years.
-Further, current law permits restricted license after some actual suspension for any DUI, as long as some conditions is imposed, such as, ignition interlock is installed.
-DUI with refusal is not part of that statutory scheme and therefore, DUI with a refusal can not get a restricted license.
+CONSEQUENCES OF A REFUSAL ON A DRIVER’S LICENSE: One of the most serious consequence of being arrested for a DUI with a refusal in Los Angeles is the effect such an arrest will have on your Calfornia Driver’s license.
+Lots of times, the prosecutors will strike the refusal allegations during plea negotiation – so refusal readily will have any real consequences on the criminal case.
+The mandatory 48 hours jail time (required by law when the refusal allegation is proven) usually will not be imposed and a refusal allegation in the criminal court will, usually, not effect a disposition.
+In contrast, at a DMV hearing, if a refusal is proven, California Driver’s license will be suspended for one year when there are no priors.
+With one prior, the DMV will revoke the driver’s license for 2 years and with 2 priors, the period of revocation in increased to 3 years.
+The current law permits restricted license after some actual suspension for any DUI, as long as some conditions are imposed, such as ignition interlock is installed.
+However, a refusal hearing does not allow for a restricted license and if DMV proves refusal, you will not be able to get a restricted license.

 On June 23, 2016, the Supreme Court in its decision Birchfield v.
-North Dakota decided to complicated the refusal laws by permitting enhanced criminal punishment for warrantless refusals to submit to a breath test and by prohibiting warrantless refusals to submit to a blood test after a DUI arrest.
-Of course in California, the arresting officer will offer both breath and blood test as alternatives with a refusal to submit to both permitting the implied consent statute to remain valid.
-The decision is not very helpful to DUI defendants because a blood test refusal is meaningless unless breath test was unavailable.
-This decision applies only to criminal prosecution because of a possibility of jail time.
-The court engaged in very detailed analyses of DUI offenses by providing research of national average of refusal cases (20%) and by providing statistics that on average one person dies in a DUI accident each hour and by relying on FBI documents showing numbers of DUI arrest exceeding 1.1 million people in 2014.
+North Dakota decided to complicate the refusal laws by permitting a warrantless breath test but not blood test after a DUI arrest.
+In California, the arresting officer usually will offer either a breath or blood test and will inform a DUI suspected driver that a refusal to submit to either test will result in enhanced punishment in court and loss of license at the DMV.
+The suppression motion will be successful when officer threatens jail time unless defendant consents to blood or breath test.
+The Birchfield decision does not apply to the DMV hearing because the DMV hearings are not criminal but civil and administrative in nature.
+Unfortunately, the 4th Amendment Search and Seizure Constitutional arguments do not apply to non-criminal cases.
+Birthchfield court engaged in a very detailed analysis of DUI offenses by providing research of national average of refusal cases (20%) and by providing statistics that on average one person dies in a DUI accident each hour and by relying on FBI documents showing numbers of DUI arrest exceeding 1.1 million people in 2014.

 (818) 921 7744 Call anytime to get a free consultation with Los Angeles DUI Attorney.